r0d3r1ch25/online_learning/pipelines/feature_service/README.md

 ## Overview

 The Feature Service processes time series observations and extracts lag features in a format ready for consumption by the Model Service.
-It maintains internal buffers for each time series and outputs features as `in_1` to `in_12` format.
+It maintains internal buffers for each time series and outputs features based on N_LAGS configuration.

 ## Key Features